stimms/Blog/blog/source/_posts/hacking-unicoin-for-really-no-reason.md

 I played for a few minutes but got quickly tired of clicking.
 I'm old and clicking takes a toll.
 To unlock all the prizes you need to have about 800 coins (799 to be exact).
 So I fired up the F12 developer tools to see if I could figure out how the thing was working.

 As it turns out there are two phases to showing and scoring a rock.
 The first one is rock retrieval which is accomplished by a GET tohttp://stackoverflow.com/unicoin/rock?_=1396372372225 or similar.
 That parameter looked familiar to me and, indeed, it is a timestamp.
-This will return a new â€œrockâ€ which is just JSON
+This will return a new "rock" which is just JSON

 {"rock":"DAUezpi1zrfxHRxdi3yp9JUCZ9vwABJbDA"}